Duggz0r/New-Starter-Basic/README.md

 - Using the provided design style the pages with SCSS/SASS/CSS

 ---
----

 # Pages
 ## Home
-Create a page listing the 10 most popular, published posts.
-The design/layout has been provided.
+Create a page listing the 10 most popular, published posts including an snippet of the content.
+The design has been provided.

 ## Post
 Create a page displaying the selected post.